(Editor’s note: This post has been updated with new information about Costco’s plans for the United Kingdom, Spain and Sweden.)

 United Kingdom

-British media are reporting that Costco plans 14 new stores across the United Kingdom.
-Adding 14 stores at roughly $30 million per store (depending on the cost of land and construction) would be what is known as a “material event” under U.S. Security and Exchange Commission rules that govern publicly traded firms and would require Costco to file a Form 8k.
+This is one of 15 stores Costco plans across the United Kingdom.
+Adding 15 stores at roughly $30 million per store (depending on the cost of land and construction) would be what is known as a “material event” under U.S. Security and Exchange Commission rules that govern publicly traded firms and would require Costco to file a Form 8k.
 So, we went to where Costco posts its SEC filings and found nothing.

-The source of the report is one British tabloid – The Sun.
-Which has a source.
-We’re guessing from the original post that the source is the big commercial real estate developer Costco is using, Chase Commercial.
+The source of most of the reports is a big commercial real estate developer Costco is using, Chase Commercial.

 If the reports are true, the big expansion could put Costco stores in:

-In its latest verifiable expansion in Europe/the UK, Costco started construction in July 2023 of a new store in Gloucester, about 115 miles northwest of London.
+Costco started construction in July 2023 of a new 13,000-square-foot store in Gloucester, about 115 miles northwest of London.
 This will make the 30th Costco in the UK.

 In 2016, Costco opened a store in Wembley, just northwest of central London.
 It was the company’s third in the London area and the last store the big box opened in the U.K.